dragonwasrobot/dragonwasrobot.github.io/_posts/2015-04-06-transpiling-and-linting-ecmascript-6.md

 #### prerequisites: basic JavaScript and Grunt knowledge.

-*"All problems in computer science can be solved by another level of indirection, except of course for the problem of too many indirections."*<br/>
+*“All problems in computer science can be solved by another level of indirection, except of course for the problem of too many indirections.”*<br/>
 -- David Wheeler

 ### Introduction

-In this post, I will very briefly explain how to set up a development loop for a ECMAScript 6 (ES6) style JavaScript project.
+In this post, I briefly explain how to set up a development loop for a ECMAScript 6 (ES6) style JavaScript project.

 Our example project will be a simple [brainfuck](http://en.wikipedia.org/wiki/Brainfuck) tokenizer, with the